Office Insurance Malaysia - Essential Coverage for Business Premises and Tenants

 Office Insurance by Premises Type

-Your office type significantly affects which insurance you need and how much it costs.
+Your office type significantly affects which sections you need.
 A Grade A office tower has different risks than a ground-floor shophouse or a co-working space.

 Grade A Office Tower

 Grade A towers have building management, security guards, CCTV, and sprinkler systems.
 The building owner's insurance covers the structure and common areas.
-As a tenant, you primarily need fire insurance for contents, public liability, and business interruption.
+As a tenant, you primarily need the fire base for contents, public liability, and business interruption.

 Burglary risk is lower due to controlled access.
-All risks insurance may still be needed for portable equipment.
-Premiums are generally lower due to better fire protection systems.
+All risks may still be needed for portable equipment.

 Shophouse Office